-In accordance with Government Auditing Standards, we have also issued our report dated December 7, 2017 on our consideration of the District's internal control over the Measure D - Building Fund financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over the Measure D - Building Fund financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 7, 2018 on our consideration of the District's internal control over the Measure D - Building Fund financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over the Measure D - Building Fund financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over the Measure D - Building Fund financial reporting and compliance.